Where to Stay in Barcelona - A Local’s Neighborhood Guide

 Hotel Villa Emilia: Known for its contemporary design and cozy atmosphere, this hotel features a rooftop bar and live music events.
 Its inviting lounges and elegant interiors make it a favorite among travelers looking for a peaceful yet lively base in the heart of Barcelona. $150–$250 per night.

-Axel Hotel Barcelona: A hetero-friendly hotel with a vibrant atmosphere, featuring a rooftop pool, spa, and regular events.
-Its buzzing social scene and trendy decor make it a favorite among both locals and visitors looking for an inclusive, fun-filled experience in Barcelona. $150–$250 per night.
+Axel Hotel Barcelona: Mid-range adults-only hotel with a rooftop pool, spa, and regular events.
+The Axel hotel group is mostly geared towards LGBTQ travelers, but the hotel is open to everyone.
+Its buzzing social scene and trendy decor make it a favorite among both locals and visitors looking for a little social life. $150–$250 per night.

 7. Poble Sec